mattkretz/vir-simd/README.md

 std::experimental::simd (Parallelism TS 2).
 Not every user can rely on GCC 11+ and its standard library to be present on all target systems.
-Therefore, the header `vir/simd.h` provides a fallback implementation of the TS specification that only implements the `scalar` ABI tag.
+Therefore, the header `vir/simd.h` provides a fallback implementation of the TS specification that only implements the `scalar` and `fixed_size<N>` ABI tags.
 Thus, your code can still compile and run correctly, even if it is missing the performance gains a proper implementation provides.

 ## Usage